stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 The `from-consensus-buff` function is a special function that will deserialize a buffer into a Clarity value, using the SIP-005 serialization of the Clarity value.
-The type that `from-consensus-buff` tries to deserialize into is provided by the first parameter to the function.
-If it fails to deserialize the type, the method returns `none`.
+The type that `from-consensus-buff` tries to deserialize into is provided by `type-signature`.
+If it fails to deserialize the `buff` argument to this type, the method returns `none`.

 **Rationale:** This method is used to facilitate interactions with off-chain services, and to implement "transaction-less transactions.""
 The ability to